aldopando/BellabeatCaseStudy/README.md

 **Send notifications throughout the day about different ways how the user can accomplish their physical activty based on step-activities to achieve their fitness/health goals**.

 For example:

 - Leverage the most of the afternoon by running for 20 minutes or walk for 45 minutes in your favorite park to achieve your daily goal, you are almost done!

 **Send suggestions through the app on Sundays and (Saturdays at night) about how the user can engage in more quite step-activities during Sunday, for example going for a relaxing walk during the morning or visiting a new place along with family.
 Sundays are more commonly used for resting or hanging out with family and friends**.

 **Create an option that allow the user set out their physical activity that is mainly based on total steps taken.
-This will allow to not only better categorize physical activity based on steps, but also send customized suggestions, notifications**
+This will allow to not only better categorize physical activity based on steps, but also send customized suggestions about how users can achieve their daily steps taken**.

+---

+METs.

+- *The last week of the first month (week 4) was not only the week with more users reaching their goal of 600 MET-minutes per week, but also it was the week with more users wearing their devices more consistenly*.
+- *There’s a clear downward trend with the number of low-active users, suggesting a slight shift of users away from the low-active category over time.
+Possibly some users moved up to moderately active.*
+- *There is a strong upward trend with the number of moderately-active users during weeks 1-7, reaching the peak of users moderately-active in week 7.
+This group is growing over time, especially during the first half.
+This indicates a positive trend where users are increasing their activity levels.*
+- *There is a clear downward trend over the time of highly-active users.
+Highly active users reamin as the smallest group and there were even users that may have reduced their levels of activity over the time.*
+- *More than half participants of the whole sample are low-active users, representing the 58%.
+Although, they were involved in low-active levels of activities and achieving the minimum WHO recommendation, they are still gaining sustantial health benefits.*
+- *More than a third part of the total users are moderately-active.
+This group are not only gaining sustantial health benefits, but research shows the largest gains in disease prevention*.
+- *A very small percentage of users are highly-active, representing only 6% of the whole.
+However, research suggests that health gains above 8,000 MET-min/week are smaller.*.
+- There a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group.

+****